dronekit/dronekit-sitl/stage/README.md

-# building SITL
+# Building a new SITL image

-to build a local version:
+To build a new SITL version:

 ```
 ./build.sh solo 1.2.8
 ```

-where this is a file uploaded to https://github.com/tcr3dr/ardupilot-releases
+Where `builder-solo-1.2.8` is a tag uploaded to https://github.com/dronekit/ardupilot-releases.
+This generates a file i.e. `stage/publish/solo/sitl-osx-solo-1.2.8.tar.gz`.
+Extract this file `~/.dronekit/sitl/solo-1.2.8` to use it.

+Remove the `stage/build` and `stage/publish` directories to clear your build data.

-## publishers
+## Publishers

-for publishers, to rebuild ALL builds:
+For publishers, to rebuild ALL builds from the `versions.json` (manually uploaded to S3 and tracked there):

 ```
 ./rebuild.py